How to Use Linux in 351

 Shell on Linux

 Attu is a powerful computer sitting in the CSE building that is ready to run your work, except that it has no screen.
-It runs linux, and can only be accessed over the network.
-Anybody with a CSE account can use attu.
-Attu has all the commands that you will need in the 351 labs, and is built to be fast, so more often than not it's most convenient to run lab programs on attu.
+It runs Linux, and can only be accessed over the network.
+You will be granted an account (your UWNetID) on attu for the quarter. attu has all of the commands that you will need in the 351 labs, and is built to be fast, so more often than not it's most convenient to run lab programs on attu.

 putty.exefrom wherever you downloaded it.